Indian Muslims face renewed stigma amid COVID-19 crisis | DW | 14.05.2020

 Conflicting official reactions

-Just last week, police arrested a bakery owner in the southern city of Chennai for advertising that it did not employ any Muslims.

-However, some of Prime Minister Narendra Modi's party workers have openly blamed Muslims for the spread of the virus.
-On April 19, Prime Minister Narendra Modi reacted to the accusations against Muslims, issuing a statement asking Indians to stand united in the fight against the virus.
+Some members of Prime Minister Narendra Modi's Bharatiya Janata Party (BJP) party, which embraces Hindu nationalism, have openly blamed Muslims for the spread of the virus.
+However, on April 19 Modi reacted to the accusations against Muslims, issuing a statement asking Indians to stand united in the fight against the virus.

 "COVID-19 does not see race, religion, color, caste, creed, language or border before striking.
 Our response and conduct thereafter should attach primacy to unity and brotherhood.
 We are in this together," Modi wrote on his LinkedIn page.

 The chairman of the Delhi Minorities Commission, Zafarul Islam Khan, has also been vocal on the issues faced by the Islamic community.
-But earlier this month, authorities registered a case of sedition against him for thanking the Kuwaiti government on Twitter, for speaking in favor of Indian Muslims.
+Yet earlier this month, authorities registered a case of sedition against him for having thanked the Kuwaiti government on Twitter for speaking in favor of Indian Muslims.

 Read more: Novelist Arundhati Roy claims pandemic exposes India's 'crisis of hatred against Muslims'